-Medway Please refer to the Medway LADO

-Leaflet if you need further information.
+Medway Please refer to the Medway LADO Leaflet if you need further information.

-- ^{12.7.} In the event of allegations of abuse being made against the Headteacher then staff are advised that allegations should be reported to the Chair of Governors who will contact the LADO in the first instance. - ^{12.8.} Any member of staff or volunteer who does not feel confident to raise their concerns with the Head of School/Executive Headteacher (if concerning the Head of School) or should contact the LADO directly on:
+- In the event of allegations of abuse being made against the Principal then staff are advised that allegations should be reported to the CEO who will contact the LADO in the first instance. - Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal (if concerning the Principal) or should contact the CEO or the LADO directly on the information above.